Iowa Nursing Programs and Degrees Guide

 St. Luke’s College

 St. Luke’s College allows current registered nurses to earn a Bachelor of Science in Nursing (BSN) through the nursing department’s RN to BSN program.
 Nursing majors may complete the 120 credit program on a part-time or a full-time basis.
-Students, who have already earned an associate’s degree in nursing, are generally able to transfer those credits to the BSN program.
+Students who have already earned an associate’s degree in nursing are generally able to transfer those credits to the BSN program.
 Classes are held on campus and online, allowing for flexibility and convenience for students who maintain a job outside of school.
 Nursing coursework focuses on population-focused nursing practice, health promotion and disease prevention, strategic decision making, and adaption to chronic health issues.
 Students also complete mandatory practicums to fulfill degree requirements.

-Master’s in Nursing Programs in Iowa
+Master’s in Nursing Programs

 Mount Mercy University